 Some people fixate on issues like predestination or the age of the Earth today in the same way that people were fixated on myths and genealogies in Paul’s time.
 What counts, Paul says, is not how well we can hold to our positions and carry on a doctrinal conversation, but “love that issues from a pure heart and a good conscience and a sincere faith”.

-“Vain discussions” are more about proving ourselves right and others wrong. than living rightly as a bearer of the Gospel in the image of God.
+“Vain discussions” are more about proving ourselves right and others wrong than about living rightly as a bearer of the image of God and conveyor of the Gospel.
+The Gospel is, essentially, that we are saved by God’s grace that we receive through faith.

 We see Paul’s great concern about these things in an additional warning to Timothy at the end of his first letter about those who have an “unhealthy craving for controversy and for quarrels about words”.
 Paul came back to the same theme again in his second letter to Timothy in which he instructed Timothy to urge people “to avoid quarreling over words” because “it is in no way profitable, and leads its listeners to ruin”.